Houston Construction Defect Attorneys

 - Leaking roofs, window, and doors

-- Doors and windows that don't open or close
+- Doors and windows that don't open

 Nearly every building product available today requires that certain conditions exist and instructions be followed to ensure proper installation, performance, and longevity of the product.
 For example, a quality paint applied to a dirty or oily surface can reasonably be expected to fail, not because the product was defective, but because it was applied with poor workmanship.